dzimine/serverless-swarm/README.md

 # Deploying Serverless Swarm, from 0 to 5.

-Follow these step-by-step instructions to set up Docker Swarm, configure the rest of framework parts, and run a sample app.
+Follow these step-by-step instructions to set up Docker Swarm, configure the rest of framework parts, and run a sample serverless pipeline.

 ## Clone the repo
 This repo uses submodules, remember to use `recursive` when cloning: